molofsky/verilog-modules/README.md

 # verilog-modules

-A collection of Verilog modules for digital logic and hardware verification.
+A collection of fundamental Verilog modules for digital logic and hardware verification.

 ## Modules